MAD - DUB

 Flights Deals

-Cheap Flight Deals from Madrid to Dublin (MAD-DUB)
+Cheap Flights from Madrid to Dublin (MAD-DUB)

 Here are some of the best deals found on KAYAK recently from the most popular airlines for return flights from Madrid to Dublin that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.